 The majority of cases of social media postings that get employees in trouble have to do with behavior or communications that display poor judgment.
 The definition of poor judgment can be spelled out as part of a job description with examples, with the caveat that the examples are not inclusive.
-Training in this area may be the more effective way to reduce incidents of social media postings that harm employees and the reputations of businesses.
+Training in this area may be a more effective way to reduce incidents of social media postings that harm employees and the reputations of businesses.

-Despite the business pluses of these sites and tools, they also create issues of security and legal liability for employers, and still relatively little case law exists for organizations to turn to when weighing the risks.
+Despite the business pluses of these sites and tools, they also create issues of security and legal liability for employers, and still, relatively little case law exists for organizations to turn to when weighing the risks.
 This webinar will help employers better understand the numerous laws that employers need to be concerned about when terminating employees for what they say or do on social media.
 And what you need to know before you terminate employees for comments they post on social media sites.

+Stuart Silverman has been practicing law for almost 30 years and is the principal of the Law Offices of Stuart M. Silverman, P.A., located in Boca Raton, Florida.
+The emphasis of his practice is in the area of labor and employment law, and business and commercial litigation.
 Mr. Silverman has represented both private and public employers, as well as individual employees, in a whole host of complex business disputes and employment settings at administrative levels, state and federal trial, and appellate courts.
 His extensive employment litigation experience includes claims underage, race, sex discrimination, wage and hour claims, whistleblower, and retaliation claims, ADA and FMLA claim.
 It also includes public employee's claims, as well as disputes under employment contracts, non-compete agreements, trade secrets disputes, and partnership breakups.

 Stuart is a frequent speaker on his areas of practice.
-He is also a member of The Workplace Violence Prevention Institute (WPVI), a group formed to investigate solutions and strategies from a proactive and systemic perspective to minimize the risk of workplace violence, specifically violence caused by employees or former employees.
+He is also a member of the Workplace Violence Prevention Institute (WPVI), a group formed to investigate solutions and strategies from a proactive and systemic perspective to minimize the risk of workplace violence, specifically violence caused by employees or former employees.
 He earned his B.A. degree, with high honors, and his J.D. degree from Rutgers University.
 He is admitted to The Florida Bar and the U.S. District Court for the Southern District of Florida.